Twisted conjugacy classes in Lie groups: Abstract

 \section{Abstract}

 We consider twisted conjugacy classes of continuous automorphisms $\varphi$ of a Lie group $G$.
 We obtain a necessary and sufficient condition on $\varphi$ for its Reidemeister number, the number of twisted conjugacy classes, to be infinite when $G$ is connected and solvable or compactly generated and nilpotent.
 We also show for a general connected Lie group $G$ that the number of conjugacy classes is infinite.
 We prove that for a connected non-nilpotent Lie group $G$, there exists $n\in\N$ such that Reidemeister number of $\varphi^n$ is infinite for every $\varphi$.
 We say that $G$ has topological $R_\infty$-property if the Reidemeister number of every $\varphi$ is infinite.
-We obtain conditions on a connected solvable Lie group under which it has topological $R_\infty$-property; which, in particular, enables us to prove that the group of invertible $n\times n$ upper triangular real matrices has this property for every $n\ge 2$.
-We show that $\SL(2,\R)$ and $\GL(2,\R)$ have topological $R_\infty$-property, and construct many examples of connected Lie groups with this property.
+We obtain conditions on a connected solvable Lie group under which it has topological $R_\infty$-property; which, in particular, enables us to prove that the group of invertible $n\times n$ upper triangular real matrices and its quotient group modulo its center have topological $R_\infty$-property for every $n\ge 2$.
+We also prove that the Walnut group also has this property.
+We show that $\SL(2,\R)$ and $\GL(2,\R)$ have topological $R_\infty$-property, and construct many examples of Lie groups with this property.

 {\em 2020 Mathematics Subject Classification}.
 Primary: 22E15, 22D45.
 Secondary: 22E25.